Somestuff-ai/TemperatureChamberScript/v1.2/TemperatureChamberScript/README.md

 This is a Python Script that uses serial communications to communicate with a variety of temperature probes,an oven, an ISOTECH Block Calibrator and a Differential Pressure Microcalibrator (configured to read the temperature output from connected temperature probes).
+Whilst this may not be useful in any other setup, the principles followed could help with implementing this for other set ups as well.